vinifoliv/vinifoliv/README.md

 ## Welcome!
 - 👋 Hi, I’m @vinifoliv, student of Computer Science, eager to create great things!
 - 🌱 Currently, I am focusing on developing projects for self-education.
-Since I really want to know how things work under the hood, I defined aset of projects to make my knowledge more solid and, of course, to make it larger.
+Since I really want to know how things work under the hood, I defined a set of projects to make my knowledge more solid and, of course, to make it larger.

 ## Contact
 - 📫 I am looking for a job in my study field and I would really appreciate any opportunity, be it as an intern in software development and related areas, be it as a junior employee, also in related areas.
 Below I left my social media accounts for contact: